NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation

 \textbf{Downstream data.} Although the current benchmark is rooted in EO, its design is domain-agnostic.
 Extensions can cover multi-modal, spatio-temporal data across domains such as weather forecasting, medical imaging, or autonomous driving.
 Our experiments leveraged SSL4EO-S12 as an initial sweet spot (multi-modal, multi-temporal, multi-spectral).
 The same concept readily transfers along the axes of \textit{domain}, \textit{modality}, \textit{time}, and \textit{channels}.

-\textbf{Building a \ifthenelse{\boolean{blind}}{}{NeuCo-Bench }community.} With \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench}, we provide a seed to grow an eco-system centered around benchmarking highly-compressed embeddings on a set of standardized, community-contributed downstream tasks.
-To avoid contributing to an ever-growing number of benchmark datasets, we intend to harmonize with existing ones, such as GEO-Bench and PANGAEA. \ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench}'s mission is to provide a standardized framework of benchmarking embeddings.
-We warmly welcome contributions from all research areas involved in neural compression.
+\textbf{Building a \ifthenelse{\boolean{blind}}{}{NeuCo-Bench }community.} With \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench}, we provide a seed to grow an ecosystem centered around benchmarking compact embeddings on a set of standardized, community-contributed downstream tasks.
+To avoid contributing to an ever-growing number of benchmark datasets, we intend to harmonize with existing ones, such as GEO-Bench and PANGAEA.
 Future extensions of the benchmark framework include pixel-wise and temporal downstream tasks.

 \ifthenelse{\boolean{blind}}{}{ \textbf{Societal impact \& information privacy.} \ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench} fosters open science for neural compression.
 SSL4EO-S12 derives from the Copernicus Programme under a free and open data policy.
-For label sources, please check details in \cref{sec:software_licenses}.
+For label sources, please check details in the supplementary material.
 The provided dataset is void of detailed time and geolocation information, sparsely spread in time with a single timestamp per quarter, and limited to 10m pixel resolution, limiting any surveillance applications.
 For benchmarks with strong compression ratio, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} may act as a privacy conserving approach where pixel-level reconstruction becomes impossible. \ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench} does not touch on any concerns related to human rights.
 We include the Linux Foundations \textit{Code of Conduct} for future contributions to the code released with this paper. }